shinken-solutions/shinken/doc/source/02_gettingstarted/shinken-plugins.rst

 Plugins act as an abstraction layer between the monitoring logic present in the Shinken daemon and the actual services and hosts that are being monitored.

 The upside of this type of plugin architecture is that you can monitor just about anything you can think of.
 If you can automate the process of checking something, you can monitor it with Shinken.
-There are already literally thousands of plugins that have been created in order to monitor basic resources such as processor load, disk usage, ping rates, etc. If you want to monitor something else, take a look at the documentation on :ref:`writing plugins <development/pluginapi>` and roll your own.
+There are already literally thousands of plugins that have been created in order to monitor basic resources such as processor load, disk usage, ping rates, etc.
+If you want to monitor something else, take a look at the documentation on :ref:`writing plugins <development/pluginapi>` and roll your own.
 It's simple!

-The downside to this type of plugin architecture is the fact that Shinken has absolutely no idea what it is that you're monitoring.
+The downside to this type of plugin architecture is the fact that Shinken has absolutely no idea about what is monitored.
 You could be monitoring network traffic statistics, data error rates, room temperate, CPU voltage, fan speed, processor load, disk space, or the ability of your super-fantastic toaster to properly brown your bread in the morning...
 Shinken doesn't understand the specifics of what's being monitored - it just tracks changes in the state of those resources.
-Only the plugins themselves know exactly what they're monitoring and how to perform the actual checks.
+Only the plugins know exactly what they're monitoring and how to perform the actual checks.

 What Plugins Are Available?
 ============================

-There are plugins currently available to monitor many different kinds of devices and services.
+There are plugins to monitor many different kinds of devices and services.

 They use basic monitoring protocols including: